foxitsoftware/cordova-plugin-foxitpdf/README.md

 The iOS version of the cordova plugin only needs a few simple steps to deploy

-1. Unzip Foxit PDF SDK for iOS and copy libs folder into the component ios folder.
+1. Unzip Foxit PDF SDK for iOS and copy libs folder into the component’s ios folder.
+(`/xxx/platforms/ios/`)

 Please use foxitpdfsdk_(version_no)_ios.zip from https://developers.foxitsoftware.com/pdf-sdk/ios/